PJWalker/daggerheart/content/Items/Premium Bedroll.md

 tags:
   - common
 ---

-Clear 1 stress when you rest
+When you rest, clear 1 stress.